njamaleddine/nabiljamaleddine.com/README.md

 Version: 1.0.0

-NabilJamaleddine.com is a Django 2.0.6 Application built using Python 3.6.4
+NabilJamaleddine.com is a Django Application built using Python 3

 ## Setup

-Project Setup is only supported on OS X

-### Project Dependencies
+### Dependencies
-1. Install homebrew package manager.
+1. Install homebrew package manager for macOS.
 On Linux use the included package manager `apt`, etc.
-On OS X, Homebrew makes it very simple for us to install many of the project dependencies.

 2. Install [git](https://git-scm.com/)